Incremental Computing

 1. Snapshot

-A collection of all data in a dataset at a certain point in time.
+A collection of all data in a dataset at a specific point in time.

 2. Delta

-A set of data change records generated between two snapshots of a dataset.
+A set of data change records generated between two dataset snapshots.

 3. Change Data Capture (CDC)